-In addition to the differences noted above, we also determined that multiple assets maintained within the Skyward accounting system and listed as active assets had been previously approved for disposal by the Board and removed from regular use.
+Condition-Over the past few years, the Leon County School District (the District) has been in the process of migrating from capital asset subsidiary ledgers being maintained in Excel spreadsheets to maintaining them in the Skyward accounting system.
+A combination of these two ledgers was used to prepare capital asset balances reported in the Annual Financial Report.
+During the course of our audit, we discovered many discrepancies between the two ledgers.
+We also determined that multiple assets maintained within the Skyward accounting system and listed as active assets had been previously approved for disposal by the Board and removed from regular use.
 We further found that an undetermined number of undisposed, active asset records which were still well within their original useful lives had been altered within the system to no longer apply depreciation to the asset.
 We also discovered material errors in the CIP schedules that were being maintained and were ultimately reported in the Annual Financial Report.
-During our testing of capital projects, we discovered the following: